 What is the best way to treat myofascial pain?

-Myofascial pain may be treated with physical therapy, or trigger point injections.
+While you can ease myofascial pain at home, with physical therapy, or trigger point injections.
 I’ve found it’s best treated with myofascial release therapy.
 This is a specific type of therapy similar to a deep tissue massage, but done very specifically to release the tension in the fascia.

 Often you will find massage or physical therapists that incorporate some myofascial release therapy into their massage.
 If you are lucky you will find a myofascial release therapy practitioner that focuses solely on this type of therapy.

 It wasn’t until after I was diagnosed with fibromyalgia and went through PT for that, that I had someone really explain myofascial pain and myofascial release to me in a way that helped me understand it.

 My therapist showed me how to do myofasical release to my arms and legs.
 Doing myofascial release looks almost like you are giving yourself (or whoever you are doing it to) an Indian burn.
 Grabbing with both hands and rubbing deeply in opposite directions to stretch the tissue just below the skin.

 It sounds strange and uncomfortable, yet even as the therapist was doing it to me, I realized it was something I often did to myself without even realizing it.
 It just made me realize that so often we know what our bodies need, just by instinct and we will attempt to do the motions, or movements that will make us feel better.
 Sometimes we just don’t quite know how to do it correctly.

 Later, I found someone who focuses strictly on myofascial release therapy.
 Their approach was a bit different.
 They were gentler, which was good given that they’d treat me for an our with just myofascial release.